 In 2002 Barraza founded Studio Luz Architects in partnership with Anthony Piermarini.
-Based in Boston, Studio Luz’s designs have been widely recognized, receiving international honors including the Architectural Record Design Vanguard Award, a Progressive Architectural Award, multiple AIA Design Excellence Awards, the Architectural League of New York’s Young Architect’s Award and the Chicago Athenaeum’s American Architecture Award.
+Based in Boston with a satellite office in Providence, Studio Luz’s designs have been widely recognized, receiving international honors including the Architectural Record Design Vanguard Award, a Progressive Architectural Award, multiple AIA Design Excellence Awards, the Architectural League of New York’s Young Architect’s Award and the Chicago Athenaeum’s American Architecture Award.

-Outside of RISD and her work as a practicing architect, Barraza has also been a part of numerous professional and academic communities in the field.
+Barraza's current professional appointments include service on the City of Boston Zoning Board of Appeals and on the Development Advisory Committee for the Woodbourne Neighborhood Association.
 Past professional appointments include membership in Commonwealth of Massachusetts Division of Capital Asset Management (DCAM) Designer Selection Board Panel, secretary for the Boston Society of Architects, trustee for the Boston Architectural College, commissioner of Education and Research for the Boston Society of Architects and membership in the Roslindale Village Main Streets (RVMS) Design Committee.
 She has also been a visiting critic and lecturer at numerous institutions, including Cornell University, Massachusetts Institute of Technology, Harvard University, Yale University, Columbia University and Northeastern University.